ginstrom/galaxy-conquest-game/cline_docs/projectRoadmap.md

 - [ ] Documentation complete

 ## Completed Tasks
+- [2025-02-26] Improved test coverage for game/views directory
+  - Added comprehensive test suites for previously under-tested view components:
+    - `hover_utils.py`: Tests for hover detection utilities
+    - `galaxy.py`: Tests for GalaxyView initialization, input handling, and drawing
+    - `system.py`: Tests for SystemView initialization, input handling, hover detection, and drawing
+    - `planet.py`: Tests for PlanetView initialization, input handling, and drawing
+  - Focused on testing key interactions like key handling, mouse clicks, hover detection, and state transitions
+  - Enhanced ability to detect regressions in view components
+  - Added tests for edge cases and error conditions
+  - Improved overall test coverage for the views directory

+- [2025-02-26] Enhanced test coverage reporting with HTML reports
+  - Updated the Makefile's `coverage` target to generate both terminal and HTML reports
+  - Added HTML report cleaning to the `clean` target
+  - Updated documentation to explain how to use the HTML coverage reports
+  - Enhanced the `coverage` target to automatically open the HTML report in the default browser
+  - Improved developer experience by providing visual coverage analysis

 - [2025-02-25] Unified hover handling for planets and systems
   - Created a new `hover_utils.py` module with common hover detection functions
   - Updated hover detection in the main game loop and SystemView to use common functions